Posted on: April 14, 2021

 But not really sorry, because let me, a STEM* guy, tell you what English is really about and why it’s one of the most important subjects you’ll take in your high school career.
 It’s probably the one that has the most power to shape your life going forwards.

 English class isn’t really about learning verb tenses and participle phrases and indirect objects and gerunds (though as an SAT/ACT tutor, I will say that learning that stuff does actually help, and not just for your test scores).
-It’s also not really about learning the structure of a sonnet or the symbolism in Moby Dick or just how many off-color jokes Shakespeare worked into his plays (which turns out to be an impressively large amount).
+It’s also not really about learning the structure of a sonnet or the symbolism in Moby Dick or just how many off-color jokes Shakespeare worked into his plays (which turns out to be an impressively large number).

 What English class is really about is learning to communicate.